crf8472/libarcstk/BUILD.md

 	$ cmake --build .
 	$ sudo make install

-Better not use cmake via sudo, stick to the first-order build tool.
-If your user has write permissions in the install directory, you can stick to the cmake-only version instead:

-	$ cmake -DCMAKE_BUILD_TYPE=Release ..
-	$ cmake --build . --target install

 This will install the following files to your system:

 - the shared object libarcs.so.x.y.z (along with a symbolic link ``libarcs.so``)